peter-awesome/floom/README.md

 ```
 In complex OR structures, the evaluation mirrors that of a basic OR, but with multiple branching levels.
 Floom evaluates each set of conditions within branches.
 Upon reaching ┗ or ┣, it adheres to the branching logic, continuing conditional evaluations according to the script's flow until encountering a ┛ (Right Branch Terminator) or ┫ (Right Branch Continuator), which guide the return to standard execution flow or continuation within the complex structure.

+# PROCEDURE EXECUTION
+'''python
+   [i3==HI] (o1 = LO)
+'''
+In this example, if input 3 is high, then output 1 is set low.
+The code inside () is executed.
+In idiomatic Floom, a single assignment (=), sometimes followed by a procedure or function, or a single procedure/function invocation is enclosed in the curly braces.
+This may or may not be enforced in your particular distribution.

 # BLOCK JUMP:
 ```python
     MAIN